Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Selected form

-MGCPQQ®, the pyrroloquinoline quinone produced by Mitsubishi Gas Chemical.
-It comes as a disodium dihydrate, obtained through bacterial fermentation rather than chemical synthesis.
-PQQ is a redox cofactor with a tricyclic aromatic structure, naturally present in trace amounts in certain foods (kiwi, parsley, green tea, breast milk).
-Its disodium form ensures optimal stability and solubility for oral absorption, and remains the form used in the majority of published clinical trials.
-Quality: non-GMO.
+MGCPQQ® is a pyrroloquinoline quinone disodium dihydrate of more than 99% purity, produced by fermenting a strain of Hyphomicrobium denitrificans.
+PQQ is a redox cofactor with a tricyclic aromatic structure, naturally present in trace amounts in foods such as kiwi, parsley, green tea and breast milk.
+This form provides the stability and solubility sought for oral use and is the form used in the majority of published clinical trials.
+Manufactured by Mitsubishi Gas Chemical.

 Formula dosage